MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 ### Sign up for Teams

-1. In a private browser window, go to the Microsoft 365 admin center at [https://admin.microsoft.com](https://admin.microsoft.com).
+1. In a private browser window, go to the Microsoft 365 Admin Center at [https://admin.microsoft.com](https://admin.microsoft.com).

 2. Sign in with the administrator credentials you created.